jdh8/wbridge5.book/competitive/notrump/README.md

   <dt>3NT</dt>
   <dd>Signoff with all adverse suits stopped.</dd>
 </dl>

+An adverse suit is a suit known to be held by opponents, *aka* an anchor suit.
+An overcall introduces 0~2 adverse suits.
+For example, Cappelletti 2♣ introduces no adverse suit, natural 2♣ one (♣), Landy 2♣ two (♠, ♥).
+A takeout is deemed suitless as a takeout double.

+Cuebids show game-forcing values but unsuitable to bid 3NT.
+Detailed meanings are introduced in the following subsections.

 #### Cuebids with 1 adverse suit ####
 If the overcall is nonforcing, a pass may end the auction.
 Therefore, hands